 Do you have a problem?
 Just run another command

-brew doctor which show you potential problems and propositions how to fix it.
+brew doctor which shows you potential problems and propositions on how to fix them.

 Have you got this message “command not found”?
 It means you have to install brew.
 How to do that?
 Just scroll up to section “Install”.